Presentations now available on UR Play

 Here you find the direct links to the keynote presentations by Bodil Jönsson, Patricia Moore, Hubert Froyen and Stefan Johansson.
 Also to the presentations by Mark Trieglaff, Safaa Mahmoud, Katerina Papamichail and Daniel Iacofono & Susan Gottsman.

 Thanks to all who came and contributed to making UD2014 a great conference!

 June 16 – 18, more than 250 participants came together in Lund for

 “THREE DAYS OF CREATIVITY AND DIVERSITY”

-For UD 2014 we are looking forward to inspiring keynote presentations by a number of distinguished lecturers.
-Each keynote presenter will get his or her own page on the conference web.
+At UD 2014 we had inspiring keynote presentations by a number of distinguished lecturers.
+Each keynote presenter has his or her own page on the conference web.
 You will find links to this information on the Keynotes page.